 Invest as much as you can

 The biggest piece of advice I would give to anyone wanting to become a wedding photographer is to invest as much as you can.
 By this I mean time and money.
 I did start out by second shooting with another photographer and I will forever be grateful to him for taking a chance on me and allowing me to tag along with him to so many weddings.
 If however I knew what I know now, I probably would have done things slightly differently.
 The photographs I took at that first wedding as a second shooter were honestly shit.
 I had a fairly good eye but I didn’t really have a clue how to use my camera, I’m still not 100% sure why he allowed me to keep coming to weddings with him (but I’m glad he did!).
 In this time I also invested in doing a workshop, specifically in wedding photography.
 This was a massive turning point in my career and I would not be running the business I am now if I hadn’t gone down the route of attending workshops.
 The workshop I attended was Welcome Home by Emma Case.
 They don’t run this workshop anymore or else I would recommend it with every fibre of my being.
 There will be lots of good wedding photography workshops out there still though, it’s just a case of finding the right one for you.
 I would look more for workshops with an emphasis on posing couples and workflow rather than a workshop on how to use your camera.
 I would head to YouTube for camera advice, you can easily learn that at home.
 From that workshop I got to know other photographers in the industry and from there I found more workshops and got to know even more people.
 I still do a workshop every single year, I think it is really important to continue investing time and money in your business, no matter how established you are.
 There is always more to learn and there is always more that you can do to offer your couples.
 I think the constant learning and evolving is the beauty of running your own business!
 Workshops I would recommend are Snap Photography Festival, I’ve been to this three years in a row and every year was wonderful and well worth every penny of investment.
 Photography Farm and Wolves Workshop are two that I haven’t yet attended but they’re definitely on my list to do at some point, these are both still running so I would definitely check those out if you’re looking to invest in a workshop.
 If there are photographers you particularly admire it’s worth asking them if they offer mentoring too.
-This isn’t something I personally do at the moment however if there was enough interest it’s something I could look at setting up, just pop me a message if this is something you’re interested in!
+I currently offer mentoring sessions for £250 for two hours either on zoom or in person at my local pub in Shropshire.
+During this time you can pick my brains and ask me anything to do with wedding photography/running a photography business and I will spill the beans and help you as much as I can.
+I’d love to help you create this career, I think I have the best job in the world so I’d love to help you do it too!
+Get in touch and let’s have a chat!

 I would also invest in equipment.
 I built mine up bit by bit while I was second shooting but by the time I was shooting my own weddings I had a full kit with back ups.
 You can see my full kit list here.
 Personally I would recommend that you invest in a camera with two card slots and shoot RAW to both.
 This is personal preference however I wouldn’t feel comfortable shooting a wedding with one card slot.
 Two card slots provide you with an instant back up, a wedding isn’t something you can just re-shoot.
 I know some photographers shoot RAW to one card and Jpeg to another, this is absolutely fine and would be quicker than shooting RAW to both, however I’d rather have a slightly longer buffer in camera than have to deal with potentially having to edit jpegs.
 Backing up as Jpeg is better than no back up at all though.
 You NEED a second camera.
 I always have two 5D Mark iii’s on me at all times, this way if one of them dies mid-ceremony I can just switch to my other camera instantly and don’t have to disrupt anything or potentially lose any coverage.
 None of my cameras have ever died but it could happen and I am not willing to run that risk.
 And obviously you need a shed load of memory cards and batteries.
 When I come home from a wedding I also back the wedding up that night onto my computer and two additional external hard drives, I also don’t delete the images off my memory cards until I’ve edited them and delivered them to the couple.
 You can never have enough back ups!